johanley/covid-19-canada/README.md

 ## Basic tables and charts

 In these basic tables and charts for the various jurisdictions, the nominal values always **link directly to the screenshot** from which the data-point originates.
+In [a few cases](https://github.com/johanley/covid-19-canada/issues/5) the link is missing.

 * [Summary](https://github.com/johanley/covid-19-canada/blob/master/data/md/summary.md)
 * [BC](https://github.com/johanley/covid-19-canada/blob/master/data/md/bc.md)